ElectronSutra/venture/pages/the-realm/immaculates/immaculate-dragons.md

 figure associated with meditation, the act of devotion, spiritual wellness, and internal alchemy.
 People often revere Hesiesh with the goal of achieving long life and serenity.
-His patronages include musicians, artits, policemen, keepers-of-the-peace, and leaders, owing to his royal heritage.
+His patronages include musicians, artits, policemen, keepers-of-the-peace, and monarchs, owing to his royal heritage.

 Hesiesh is occasionally attributed to more eccentric patronages as well.
 He is often considered a patron of bakers, cooks, and tea-makers, as the _Epic of_